FutureUnreal/github-readme-stats-enhanced/readme.md

 ### :film\_projector: [Check Out Step By Step Video Tutorial By @codeSTACKr](https://youtu.be/n6d4KHSKqGk?t=107)

-Since the GitHub API only allows 5k requests per hour, my `https://github-readme-stats.vercel.app/api` could possibly hit the rate limiter.
-If you host it on your own Vercel server, then you do not have to worry about anything.
-Click on the deploy button to get started!
+Since the GitHub API only allows 5k requests per hour, **we strongly recommend deploying your own instance** for the best experience, especially when using the managed repository feature.

 > [!NOTE]\
-> Since [#58](https://github.com/anuraghazra/github-readme-stats/pull/58), we should be able to handle more than 5k requests and have fewer issues with downtime :grin:.

-> [!NOTE]\
-> If you are on the [Pro (i.e. paid)](https://vercel.com/pricing) Vercel plan, the [maxDuration](https://vercel.com/docs/concepts/projects/project-configuration#value-definition) value found in the [vercel.json](https://github.com/anuraghazra/github-readme-stats/blob/master/vercel.json) can be increased when your Vercel instance frequently times out during the card request.
+> If you are on the [Pro (i.e. paid)](https://vercel.com/pricing) Vercel plan, the [maxDuration](https://vercel.com/docs/concepts/projects/project-configuration#value-definition) value found in the vercel.json can be increased when your Vercel instance frequently times out during the card request.
 You are advised to keep this value lower than `30` seconds to prevent high memory usage.

 [![Deploy to Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/FutureUnreal/github-readme-stats-enhanced)